IT Alerts Articles

 In 2014, Microsoft pulled the plug on Windows XP’s support.
 Now, in 2015, Windows Server 2003 is scheduled to meet the same fate.
 If your business is still using Windows Server 2003 as your operating system, it’s important to upgrade before July 14th, which is the day that support for this product ends.
 If you […]

 You have a system in place to remind yourself of when to pay your bills.
-Otherwise, bills would go unpaid, essential services would be cut off, and your credit rating would plunge.
-However, not everyone has a system in place to renew their software licenses, which could lead to consequences that are just as dire. […]
+If you forgot to pay bills, services would be cut off and your credit rating would plummet.
+Do you have a reminder system in place to renew your software licenses on time?
+Notifications?
+Most people depend on notifications from the […]

 What’s so special about a physical signature created with pen and paper?
 If it’s an autograph from your favorite celebrity, then you’ve got something special.
 Other than that, there’s no reason why an electronic signature can’t get the job done in today’s hi-tech business world.
 It’s 2015, and the outdated need for physical signatures appears […]